MIR39X/Automotive-Management-System/README.md

 - Seed at least one inventory item and coupon directly in MySQL if you want to exercise the purchase workflow (there is no admin UI yet).
 - Every customer detail page exposes purchase logging and coupon validation.
 Deleting a purchase through the UI removes it from the `purchase` table but does not currently roll back inventory or coupon usage counts—handle reversals manually if needed.
 - Vehicle status automatically flips to `sold` when the purchase form links it to a customer.
 Editing the vehicle later lets you override status back to `available`.
+- Default login credentials live inside `public/login.php` (`admin/admin123`).
+Update or replace this bootstrap logic if you need stronger authentication.

 ## Roadmap / Known Gaps
 - Sales, maintenance, and authentication pages are placeholders only—their navigation links will 404 until those modules are implemented.
 - There are no automated tests or deployment scripts; everything runs directly in PHP.
 - Inventory and coupon CRUD screens would make the purchase flow smoother and reduce the need for direct SQL updates.
+- Guest mode is intentionally limited to the live inventory grid; future iterations may expose additional read-only modules without authentication.

 Feel free to open issues or submit pull requests if you extend the application—especially around the missing modules noted above.